188.8.131.52 Loading and Compiling Origin C Functions

-Before you call your Origin C function from Origin, your function must be compiled and linked in the current Origin session.
+Before you call Origin C function from Origin, the function must be compiled and linked in the current Origin session.

 To programmatically compile and link a source file, or to programmatically build a workspace from a LabTalk script use the run.loadOC method of the LabTalk run object.

 err = run.LoadOC("myFile",[option]);

 Use option to scan the .h files in the OC file being loaded, and all other dependent OC files are also loaded automatically:

 // Load and compile Origin C function in the file iw_filter.c

 // with the option=16, so to also load all dependent Orign C

 // files by scanning for .h files included in iw_filter.c